Jack-keja/Newton-s-Edge/README.md

 - A player loses by being pushed past `0m` or `25m`.

 ## Controls

-- Click a card to select it.
+- Drag the card to the battleground to use it
-- Click the selected card again, or press `Space`, to play it.
+- Click `End Round` to end your turn
-- Press `Enter`, or click `End Turn`, after the action resolves.
-- Press `R` to restart.
+- Press `Restart Game' to reset
 - Press `Esc` to quit.

 ## Run